OliviaKamau/OliviaKamau/README.md

 # Hi, I'm Olivia Kamau!

-🎓 I'm a sophomore majoring in Computer Science at Middlesex College
+🎓 I'm a sophomore majoring in Computer Science at Middlesex College, transferring into Rutgers University this Fall!

 🖥️ Interests: Software Engineering, Information Technology and Cybersecurity